(some recent independent films NOT from this festival are

 different screen aspect sizes for different levels of narration.
 The students

-student loans, homecomings.
+hangovers, student loans, homecomings.
 There’s no real mystery.
-The living conditions
+The living

-look a bit crowded.
-Toward the end the film progresses towards graduation.
+conditions look a bit crowded.
+Toward the end the film progresses towards

-Jesse Ventura punctuates the narrative, with inevitable epigrams like, “you
+graduation.
+Jesse Ventura punctuates the narrative, with inevitable epigrams

-don’t have the automatic right to feel good about yourself until you
+like, “you don’t have the automatic right to feel good about yourself until

-the libertarian idea—and part of the culture wars.
-The lineup for Cinema
+that’s the libertarian idea—and part of the culture wars.
+The lineup for

-Lounge at Bryant Lake Bowl in August 2000 also included WOEFUL
+Cinema Lounge at Bryant Lake Bowl in August 2000 also included

 BALLAD by Charles Mruz, AUS Regarding roommate setups, in 2003,